-In the past: mainly nouns like “Web design” or “SEO” were considered the main keywords.
-Today we know that verbs such as “create,” “find,” or “optimize” are equally important, because they reflect the user intent and cover long-tail search queries.
+It used to be that: nouns like "web design" or "SEO" were the most important keywords.
+Today we know that verbs like "design," "find," or "optimize" are just as crucial, because they reflect user intent and cater to long-tail search queries.

 1. Nouns: Focus on the Topic

-Nouns represent the core topic of your content.
+Nouns represent the central topic of your content.
 They show search engines what your page is about.
-Examples: “Landing page”, “Backlinks”, “Content Marketing”.
-A clear keyword focus with nouns ensures that Google categorizes your page correctly.
-But nouns alone are no longer enough – they only provide the framework, not the action.
+Examples: "landing page", "backlinks", "content marketing".
+A clear keyword focus using nouns ensures that Google correctly categorizes your page by topic.
+But nouns alone are no longer enough today—they only set the framework, not the action.

-Verbs reflect the action or intention of the user.
-Search engines analyze what people want to do, not just what topic they are searching for.
-Examples: “create,” “find,” “improve.”
-Using these verbs strategically aligns with user intent and increases relevance.
-This creates content that makes sense for both humans and algorithms.
+Verbs reflect the action or intent of the user.
+Search engines analyze what people want to do, not just what topic they’re searching for.
+Examples: "create," "find," "improve."
+Those who use these verbs strategically align with user intent and increase relevance.
+This results in content that makes sense for both people and algorithms.

-Verbs help form long-tail keywords that have less competition and are often very specific.
-Examples: “how to create a landing page” or “SEO optimization for beginners.”
-These search queries clearly show user intent.
-Texts with natural verbs read more fluidly, authentically, and user-friendly – which Google rewards.
+Verbs help form long-tail keywords that face less competition and are often very specific.
+Examples: "how do I create a landing page" or "SEO optimization for beginners."
+Such search queries reveal clear user intent.
+Texts with natural verbs read more fluidly, feel more authentic, and are more reader-friendly—which Google views positively.

 Google and other search engines rely on semantic analysis.
-LSI keywords (“Latent Semantic Indexing”) recognize synonyms, verbs, and related terms.
-Content that combines nouns and verbs is considered highly relevant.
-SEO is no longer just about keyword stuffing – it’s about context, meaning, and readability.
+LSI keywords ("Latent Semantic Indexing") recognize synonyms, verbs, and related terms.
+As a result, content that combines nouns and verbs is classified as particularly relevant to the topic.
+SEO has long been more than just keyword stuffing—it’s about context, meaning, and clarity.

 5. Practical Tips

-- Combine nouns and verbs to cover both the main topic and user intent.
+- Combine nouns and verbs to cover the main topic and user intent.

 - Use verbs in headings, meta tags, and body text.